Use Case

 Integration Overview

-The entire integration typically takes one to two weeks of engineering time.
-There are no smart contract changes, no frontend SDK requirements, and no user-facing SWAPS branding unless the marketplace chooses to include it.
+The integration is additive to an existing marketplace.
+There is no required smart contract migration and no user-facing SWAPS branding unless the marketplace chooses to include it.

 Expected Impact